 Q: How frequently are logs updated?

-A: Logs are not updated.
+A: Logs are not updated automatically.
 To get the latest logs, click on the refresh icon.

 Q: Can I share logs securely with support?